ralixjs/ralix/README.md

 > Microframework for building and organizing Rails front-ends via Webpacker :sparkles:

-Ralix provides barebones and utilities to help enhance your current HTML.
-Ralix consists basically in 2 concepts: `Controllers` and `Components`.
+Ralix provides barebones and utilities to help enhance your current Rails views.
+It integrates well with Turbolinks and Rails-UJS.

+Ralix consists basically in 2 concepts: `Controllers` and `Components`:

-- `Controllers`: Controllers are meant to be mounted under a route path, they are like page specific/scoped JavaScript.
+- `Controllers`: Controllers are meant to be mounted under a route path, they are like page-specific (scoped) JavaScript.

 - `Components`: Components are like widgets you will have in several pages: modals, tooltips, notifications, etc. Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance.